Kristi Rasmusson Fink

 Texas Educational Seismic Project Houston, TX

 Founder and Executive Director of an educational 501-c3 Non-Profit Public Charity.
 Brings Earth Sciences to the forefront of STEM programs in grades K-12 while emphasizing science-based inquiry learning methods through Seismology.
-Coordinates and hosts major school-wide STEM events, promotes citizen science in our communities and contributes to Educational and Seismological Journals and Conferences.
+Coordinates, hosts and teaches at school-wide STEM Fairs, Authored 60+ grant proposals, fundraising, promotes citizen science participation at large-scale Houston-community STEM events, contributes to AGU’s Local Public Policy Leaders program, contributor to Educational and Seismological Journals and Technical Conferences.

 Hess Corporation Houston, TX